Honors College Research Scholarships

 - The U.S. Department of Health and Human Services’ Grants; and

 - The U.S. Department of Education’s e-Grants

-However, the majority of the above provide support to scientists and engineers who have completed advanced degrees.
+However, the majority of these provide support to scientists and engineers with advanced degrees.
 That said, there are a number of associations and agencies that provide support for undergraduate research.
-To this end, Web-GURU has compiled Program Listings that will assist you in identifying possible funding sources specifically targeted to undergraduate researchers.
+Web-GURU has compiled Program Listings that will assist you in identifying possible funding sources specifically targeted to undergraduate researchers.